Chris Rock opens comedy show, still ‘processing’ Oscar slap

 George Guay, a 24-year-old fan from Boston who grew up on “Everybody Hates Chris,” said he bought a ticket after the Academy Awards.

-“He’s the most popular celebrity so I want to be here,” Guay said, adding that he hopes Rock opens up with a response to the situation.
+“He’s the most popular celebrity so I want to be here,” Guay said before the show, adding that he hoped Rock would open with a response to the situation.
 “I just want a good show.”

 The Academy of Motion Pictures Arts and Sciences condemned Smith striking Rock.
 Its board of governors met Wednesday to initiate disciplinary proceedings against Smith for violations of the group’s standards of conduct.
 The academy said it had asked Smith to leave Sunday’s Oscar ceremony after hitting Rock, but he refused to do so.